-We would like to point out that 'non-genuine' parts have not been examined and approved by the Company.
-The installation and/or use of such products could have negative effects upon the design characteristics of your tractor and thereby affect it's safety.
+It should be pointed out that genuine parts have been examined and approved by the Company.
+The installation and/or use of 'non-genuine' products could have negative effects upon the design characteristics of your tractor and thereby affect it's safety.
 The Company is not liable for any damage caused by the use of 'non-genuine' parts and accessories.
+Only genuine New Holland replacement parts should be used.
+The use of non-genuine parts may invalidate legal approvals associated with this product.